Syedaaneesa/flexedge/README.md

 ---

 ## 🚀 Outcome

-✅ Fully responsive and optimized WordPress website
+✅ Fully responsive and performance-optimized WordPress website ✅ Sleek, professional, and user-friendly design
-✅ Clean and professional interface
-✅ Enhanced UX with clear call-to-actions
-✅ Easy to maintain and update for the client
+✅ Improved user experience with clear, effective CTAs ✅ Simple for the client to manage and update

 ---